Meeting Time: July 23, 2024 at 9:00am PDT

 • Default_avatar

-Jennifer NunezWard about 1 month ago
+Jennifer NunezWard 3 months ago

 I find it abhorrent that Supervisors would ask for this without first ensuring a $20 baseline for county workers and securing a COLA.
 Supervisors are county workers and should get equitable increases that mirror what all county workers get.